Aaradhya-23/CS253_Automated_Lecture_Hall_Booking_Portal/README.md

 </ul>

 <h2>Overview</h2>
-<p>The <strong>Lecture Hall Booking System</strong> is a web-based application that allows students and faculty to book lecture halls efficiently.
+<p>The <strong>Automated Lecture Hall Booking Portal</strong> is a web-based application that allows students and faculty to book lecture halls efficiently.
 It provides a user-friendly interface for scheduling, modifying, and canceling bookings while ensuring proper access control.</p>